plun1331/PodrumCommandRewrite/README.md

-# PodrumCommandRewrite
+# Command Rewrite
-A Podrum plugin that replaces the default commands.
+A Podrum plugin that replaces the default commands, as well as adds some new ones.